 Union with Christ is of first importance, though certain distinctions persist.
 Faith is primary because it alone unites people—regardless of how different they may be externally—as joint “heirs according to promise” (v.
 29).
 Any other human distinction in this life is comparatively negligible.
 Yes, even cultural distinctives, as beautiful as they might be, are trivial in comparison to the union God’s people share.
 It must follow, then, that Christians who hardly share any similarities in external relations enjoy a unity that infinitely surpasses any supposed unity based on such characteristics.

 Distinctions in the church, so long as they aren’t divisive, are permitted, while partiality of any kind is not.
 To allow distinctions to disrupt fellowship among Christians is to rebuild the barrier that Christ tore down.
 When we regard Christians according to externals, when we regard one another according to the flesh (2 Cor.
 5:16), we rebuild the barrier.
 May this never be said of us.

-Aaron L. Garriott (@AaronGarriott) is production manager of Tabletalk magazine and a graduate of Reformed Theological Seminary in Orlando, Fla.
+Aaron L. Garriott (@AaronGarriott) is production manager of Tabletalk magazine, resident adjunct professor at Reformation Bible College in Sanford, Fla., and a graduate of Reformed Theological Seminary in Orlando, Fla.